Jan Veselý: Personal life

 Veselý was born on 24 April 1990 in Ostrava (Czechoslovakia then, Czech Republic now).
 His father, Jan, is a former basketball player, and his mother a former volleyball player.
 Veselý's younger sister is a basketball player.
 Reportedly, he is fluent in Czech, Slovenian, Serbian and English.

 Veselý was a favorite of the Partizan supporters.
 He stated he was "surprised by his popularity in Serbia, as no one in Czech Republic knew who he was".
 The Partizan supporters created two joke slogans, "When Jan plays, we are all joyful" (Serbian: "Kad Jan igra, svi smo veseli") and "We are all happy, only Jan is joyful" (Serbian: "Svi smo srećni, samo se Jan Veseli"), as his surname means "joyful" in both Czech and Serbian.

 After the end of the 2010–11 season, which had been confirmed to be his last in Partizan, Veselý stated, "My first destination in Europe will always be Belgrade.
 Partizan, Belgrade and Serbia have given me a great opportunity, which now I can continue in another place.
 Serbia has become my second home".
 He also added he would like to wear number 24 once again and that his wish was to end his career in Partizan.
 Years of life in Serbia have left a permanent trace on his musical taste, as he said he likes Serbian music better than American or Czech music.

 Veselý is a favorite of the Fenerbahçe supporters as well, with a slogan going "Jan Jan Vesely, let's fly Vesely, I can't help dunking!"
 (Turkish: "Jan Jan Vesely, uçalım Vesely, smacı basmadan duramıyorum!").

+One of Vesely's notable moments as a Wizard was a kiss he shared with then-girlfriend Eva Kodouskova on live television when he was drafted on June 23, 2011.
+It became a minor Internet sensation, and three years later the Washington Post referred to "The Kiss" as "the most memorable moment of Vesely's time" in Washington.